-- a.
-Background.
-A major outbreak of FAD could have significant impacts on human and/or animal health or cripple for years the State's agribusiness industry and those other businesses that depend on it.
+- 1. Background.
+A major outbreak of a FAD could have significant impacts on human and/or animal health and cripple for years the State's agribusiness industry and those other businesses that depend on it.
 Export and production would decrease.
 Businesses would fail.
 Tax revenue generated directly and indirectly would diminish dramatically.
 The State's ability to export susceptible animals would virtually end for three to five years.
 And, if the disease spreads to other states, it could have a devastating impact on the United States' ability to compete in the global marketplace.
-To contain and eradicate the disease, it may be necessary to depopulate significant numbers of infected and susceptible animals and properly dispose of their carcasses. - b.
-Current.
+To contain and eradicate the disease, it may be necessary to depopulate significant numbers of infected and susceptible animals and properly dispose of their carcasses. - Current.
 After consultation with the USDA, the NC Department of Agriculture and Consumer Services (NCDA&CS) through the State Veterinarian (SV) classifies a FAD incident as Highly Suspicious or Confirmed.
-The SV directs depopulation and disposal of animals within the quarantine area in manners that biosecurity is maintained.
+The SV directs depopulation and disposal of animals within the quarantine area that maintain biosecurity.